SimonJoz/EC2_UBUNTU_UI/README.md

 ## User Data

-The user data script installs
+The user data script need to be installed manually

 # Requirements